 - Approximately 70 percent is used for electrical applications and 30 percent for nonelectrical applications.

-- Around 55 percent is used in buildings, 15 percent in infrastructure, 10 percent in industry, 10 percent in transport and 10 percent in equipment manufacture.
+- Around 45 percent is used in power generation and transmission, 20 percent in construction, 12.5 percent in appliances and electronics, 12.5 percent in transport and 10 percent in other applications.